natsu-dragneel13/beru/README.md

 There are two possible ways of configuring your bot: a config.py file, or ENV variables.

 The preferred version is to use a `config.py` file, as it makes it easier to see all your settings grouped together.
-This file should be placed in your `SungJinWoo` folder, alongside the `__main__.py` file.
+This file should be placed in your `SaitamaRobot` folder, alongside the `__main__.py` file.
 This is where your bot token will be loaded from, as well as your database URI (if you're using a database), and most of your other settings.

 It is recommended to import sample_config and extend the Config class, as this will ensure your config contains all defaults set in the sample_config, hence making it easier to upgrade.

 An example `config.py` file could be:
 ```
-from KURUMIBOT.sample_config import Config
+from SaitamaRobot.sample_config import Config

 class Development(Config):
-    OWNER_ID = 1304672022  # your telegram ID
+    OWNER_ID = 254318997  # your telegram ID
-    OWNER_USERNAME = "CAT_Bot_01"  # your telegram username
+    OWNER_USERNAME = "SonOfLars"  # your telegram username
     API_KEY = "your bot api key"  # your api key, as provided by the @botfather
     SQLALCHEMY_DATABASE_URI = 'postgresql://username:password@localhost:5432/database'  # sample db credentials
     JOIN_LOGGER = '-1234567890' # some group chat that your bot is a member of
     USE_JOIN_LOGGER = True
-    DRAGONS = [18673980, 83489514]  # List of id's for users which have sudo access to the bot.
+    SUDO_USERS = [18673980, 83489514]  # List of id's for users which have sudo access to the bot.
     LOAD = []
     NO_LOAD = ['translation']
 ```

 If you can't have a config.py file (EG on Heroku), it is also possible to use environment variables.
-So just go and read the config sample file.
+The following env variables are supported:
+ - `ENV`: Setting this to ANYTHING will enable env variables

+ - `TOKEN`: Your bot token, as a string.
+ - `OWNER_ID`: An integer of consisting of your owner ID
+ - `OWNER_USERNAME`: Your username

+ - `DATABASE_URL`: Your database URL
+ - `JOIN_LOGGER`: optional: a chat where your replied saved messages are stored, to stop people deleting their old
+ - `LOAD`: Space-separated list of modules you would like to load
+ - `NO_LOAD`: Space-separated list of modules you would like NOT to load
+ - `WEBHOOK`: Setting this to ANYTHING will enable webhooks when in env mode messages
+ - `URL`: The URL your webhook should connect to (only needed for webhook mode)

+ - `SUDO_USERS`: A space-separated list of user_ids which should be considered sudo users
+ - `SUPPORT_USERS`: A space-separated list of user_ids which should be considered support users (can gban/ungban, nothing else)
+ - `WHITELIST_USERS`: A space-separated list of user_ids which should be considered whitelisted - they can't be banned.
+ - `DONATION_LINK`: Optional: link where you would like to receive donations.
+ - `CERT_PATH`: Path to your webhook certificate
+ - `PORT`: Port to use for your webhooks
+ - `DEL_CMDS`: Whether to delete commands from users which don't have rights to use that command
+ - `STRICT_GBAN`: Enforce gbans across new groups as well as old groups.
+When a gbanned user talks, he will be banned.
+ - `WORKERS`: Number of threads to use.
+8 is the recommended (and default) amount, but your experience may vary.
+ __Note__ that going crazy with more threads wont necessarily speed up your bot, given the large amount of sql data accesses, and the way python asynchronous calls work.
+ - `BAN_STICKER`: Which sticker to use when banning people.
+ - `ALLOW_EXCL`: Whether to allow using exclamation marks ! for commands as well as /.

   ### Python dependencies